public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 3. Check folder and file permissions so directories are readable publicly

 Permissions problems can mimic missing folders because the server may return an access error instead of the content you expect.
-In shared hosting, the web server needs the ability to traverse directories and read files, while write permissions should be limited to where the app genuinely needs them.
-If a directory is too restricted, the server may fail to read an index file, fail to read rewrite rules, or fail to serve assets from subfolders.
+In shared hosting, the web server must traverse directories and read files, but the team should grant write access only where the app truly needs it.
+If the team locks down a directory too tightly, the server can’t read the index file, can’t load rewrite rules, or can’t serve assets from subfolders.

 From an operations standpoint, we recommend focusing on principles rather than magic numbers: directories should be executable for traversal, public assets should be readable, and sensitive configuration files should not be world-readable.
 When teams are unsure, host support can often reset ownership and permissions to a sane baseline.
-After permissions are corrected, we also advise checking whether a security plugin or WAF is blocking requests, because those blocks can look similar to filesystem permission issues at the browser level.
+After you fix permissions, also check whether a security plugin or WAF is blocking requests.
+Those blocks can look like filesystem permission issues in the browser.

 FTP or FileZilla shows an empty directory: correct the FTP user home directory